prvn-pa/foss/_posts/2022-08-23-pattokens (copy).md

 ## STEP 2

 Go to Github `username.github.io` repository.
 Then to settings and left side there should be an option called `Pages`.
-In which enter your domain name and save.
+In which enter your doman name and save.

-**Note:** You may need to put a `CNAME` file in your repo just with the domain name.

 ## STEP 3